AlieksieievYurii/vacuum-cleaner/README.md

 - [x] Connect to Raspberry Pi via SHH
 - [X] Set up a remotable Python Interpreter in PyCharm.
 (This is imposible) Come up with a workaround / e.g create python script
 - [x] Create script that automatically enable pairing and discovering process on the Pi
-- [ ] Try to connect Raspberty Pi to Android smartphone via Bluetooth
+- [x] Try to connect Raspberty Pi to Android smartphone via Bluetooth
+- [x] Create a standarazied communication between Android App and Raspberry Pi via Bluetooth.
+[Link](https://github.com/AlieksieievYurii/vacuum-cleaner/blob/main/docs/bluetooth_communication.md)
+- [ ] Create a Python Service and Android Service to communicate via BL